-Sharon is a lawyer in the Antitrust, Competition and Trade practice of the international and magic circle law firm, Freshfields Bruckhaus Deringer LLP.
+Sharon is a Senior Associate in the Antitrust, Competition and Trade Group of the international law firm, Freshfields Bruckhaus Deringer.

-Sharon is passionate about gender equality and the empowerment of women and girls.
-She proudly co-chairs the Freshfields Women’s Network and engages regularly with other business networks for women across the city.
+She is passionate about gender equality and the social and economic empowerment of women and girls.

 Linda is an academic geographer at Oxford University.
 Her research interests include the changing nature of women’s waged and unwaged work in the UK, migration and social inequality.
 She has been active in several initiatives to support women in UK universities and until recently was the chair of the Foundation of Urban and Regional Studies that provides financial support for students from World Bank countries